Quantum Control Landscapes: A Closer Look: Unitary Operator Landscape

 These results show that that for optimization of $\SU(N)$, there are traps, i.e., attractive critical points of $\G_V(U)$ with $\G_V(U)<1$, and this is relevant for optimization problems over $L^2(0,T)$ with $\Tr[H_1]=0$.
 As the attractive critical points differ only by a global phase factor $e^{i\theta}$ from the target gate $V$, however, and we usually do not care about the global phase of a gate, these traps are not really a problem in practice, provided the convergence condition of the algorithm is more sophisticated than checking if $1-\F_V(U_f(T))$ is less than a certain tolerance.
 However, if we do not care about the global phase of the gate $V$, a better choice of the performance index to be optimized would be

 which is equivalent to optimization over the projective unitary group $\PU(N)$.
 To see why it is a better choice, note that the critical point condition for $\G_V'$ is $\Re\left[\bar{\gamma}\Tr(W A)\right]=0$ for every $A\in\su(N)$ with $W=V^\dag U$ as before, and $\gamma=\Tr[W]$.
 This is satisfied only when $\bar{\gamma}W=\alpha iI+R$ for some real $\alpha$ and Hermitian $R$ with all eigenvalues of the same magnitude.
 The second derivative at these points is $2\Re\Tr[RA^2]+2|\Tr[W A]|^2$, the first term can only fail to ever be positive for any $A\in\su(N)$ if $R$ is a non-negative multiple of the identity, or $N=2$.
 In the first case, either $\gamma=0$ or $W=e^{i\theta}I$, which corresponds to $\G_V'$ attaining its minimal or maximal values respectively.
 Otherwise, $R$ has eigenvalues of opposite sign, so the second derivative's first term must vanish for every $A\in\su(N)$, and if its second term always vanishes then $U$ must have equal eigenvalues, thus maximizes $\G_V'$.
+This modification of the objective function is preferable in practice as it eliminates root-of-unity traps.